 The third month was a very heavy month for me compared to our second month, especially during my travels to Cambodia.
 I felt sad and tried to make sense of everything that I observed in the country.
 Cambodia’s tragic past still has an impact on the lives of their citizens, and we learned about their struggles when we spoke with the locals.
 We would then spend our nights reading everything we could to understand more about Cambodia.

 Don’t get me wrong

 Cambodia is incredible, and I hope that you have the chance to visit one day.
-But don’t be like me six years ago, where I rushed to see Angkor Wat and lounged around the beaches of Cambodia before leaving without ever getting to know Cambodia.
+But don’t be like me six years ago, where I rushed to see Angkor Wat and lounged around the beaches of Cambodia before leaving without ever getting to know the country.

 Everywhere I went, I heard the same thing over and over again.
 I want to go to school, I want to go to school…I want to learn.
 All they want is something that I sometimes forget to appreciate.